 Dryness and irritation

 A major drawback of tampons is their potential to dry out the vaginal lining.
 By absorbing not only menstrual flow but also natural moisture, tampons can cause dryness and irritation.
-This can be especially uncomfortable, or even painful, during light flow days.
+This can be particularly uncomfortable, or even painful, during light flow days.

 Risk of toxic shock syndrome (TSS)